goeiebook/creativelab/README.md

 ---

 I'd been in the coffee shop for an hour, and now it was time to leave.
-I packed up my computer, and walked a few kilometers to another one.
-Spring was near.
-I passed through a park.
+I packed starting walking to a different shop.
+Along the way, I passed through a park.
+Spring was in the air.
+People were out.
 Two kids were trying to throw a boomerang.
 Clearly they did not know what they were doing.
 "This thing sucks!" said one.
-I addressed them, somewhat uncharacteristically, "Could I show you how to throw that?"
+I approached them, somewhat uncharacteristically, and said "Could I show you how to throw that?"
 They handed it over.
 I hadn't thrown a boomerang in a long time.
-I made mention of that, aloud, to cover my embarassment should it go badly.
+I made mention of that, aloud, to cover my embarassment it goes badly.
 I threw it.
 It went in a perfect arc, and I caught it.
 I'd never caught a boomerang before.
 "Wow!" said the kids.
 I hand the boomerang back, "Now you try."
 The kid copies my technique and it flies out in a beautiful wide arc, curving up and around --- and then gets stuck at the top of tree.

 ---